VenLaringson/password-checker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project asks for the user's sample password then displays that password's strength, how long it will take to guess the password, the warnings and sample suggestions.
-It was built with React.js with Material-UI Components
+It was built using React.js with Material-UI Components

 <!-- GETTING STARTED -->